dce/davideisinger.com/content/journal/dispatch-14-april-2024/index.md

 [7]: https://bookshop.org/p/books/the-glass-hotel-emily-st-john-mandel/15791463
 [8]: https://bookshop.org/p/books/winter-2023-tor-title-to-be-announced-announced/19018157?ean=9781250899651

 I had a couple things printed this month.
 I made this [e-ink photo frame][9] a couple years back, and for the second year in a row, I sent all the photos off to [Mixbook][10] for a run of full-color, hardcover books I sent to my family.
 The frame's lasted longer than I anticipated, but these'll last longer.
 Also, most of my musical equipment provides its documentation as digital PDFs instead of printed manuals.
-I sent the PDFs for the Circuit Tracks and the SP-404 off to [print-my-pdf.com][11] and got back nice, wire-bound printed copies.
+I sent the PDFs for the Circuit Tracks and the SP-404 off to [print-my-pdf.com][11] and got back nice, wire-bound copies.
 I've made it about half way through the Circuit manual and learned a bunch already, something I'd never do w/ a 100+ page PDF on my computer.
 As Manuel Moreale says in a [recent post][12]:

 > The more we digitize the world the more analogue, physical objects become important.